bksuro/bikesharing/README.md

 - Dashboard
   - We get a quick overview about the number of trips for the month of August in 2019, gender breakdown, top starting locations and average trip duration.
+  -- Orange = Male
+  -- Blue == Female
+  -- Red = Unknown

   !["Dashboard"](./Images/dashboard.png "NYC story dashboard")

 - Utilization
-  - Bike utilization shows howmuch a particular bike is utilized
+  - Bike utilization shows how much a particular bike is utilized

   !["Utilization"](./Images/bike_utilization.png "Bike Utilization")